Seated Forward Bend -Paschimottanasana

 Step by step

-- Keep length from the pubic bone until the breastbone, moving from your belly, through your ribcage, chest, and then your forehead towards your legs.
+- Keep length in the front of the body, moving from your belly, through your ribcage, chest, and then your forehead towards your legs.

 - Let your arms slide down along the floor.
 If your hands reach your feet, wrap your first two fingers and thumbs around your big toes.
 Bend your elbows, keep them lifting away from the floor out to the sides and keep your shoulders away from the ears.
 If you can’t hold your feet, loop a strap around the soles of the feet, hold the strap with both hands and keep your arms straight.

 - To go deeper into the pose, with every in-breath keep lengthening through the front of your torso, lifting your head slightly.
 With each out-breath see if you can fold deeper into the pose, maintaining a long spine whilst hinging from the hips.
 Keep your neck in line with your spine.
 If you hold a strap, walk your hands slowly down the strap as you go deeper.
 Keep your arms straight.

 - Sit up on props, bend your knees and use a strap to start with.
 You want to be able to tilt your pelvis forward and keep length in your spine.

 - Engage your thigh muscles and slightly rotate your thighs inwards to spread your sitting bones, giving yourself more room to fold forward.